-From and including 23 February 2017 the Shire of Toodyay will enter the Restricted Burning Period.
+The Shire of Toodyay is currently in the Restricted Burning Period.
 A valid permit must be obtained from the Shire for any burning activity.
 Please view the Restrictions and Permits page for important information regarding permits and permit applications.

 In issuing permits, priority will be given to the burning stubble for agricultural crop preparation purposes.